Armikrog

 Armikrog (stylized as Armikrog.) is a stop-motion point-and-click adventure comedy game by Doug TenNapel in partnership with Pencil Test Studios and Versus Evil for Microsoft Windows, OS X, Linux, PlayStation 4, Wii U and Xbox One.
 It is a spiritual successor to The Neverhood, and is developed by many members of the same team.
 Like The Neverhood, Armikrog uses clay animation.

 Gameplay

-The game plays in a traditional point-n-click with a cursor to interact with objects and navigate around.
+The game plays in a traditional point-and-click with a cursor to interact with objects and navigate around.
 The player controls two characters: space explorer Tommynaut and his sidekick Beak-Beak.
 Much like Klaymen in The Neverhood, Tommynaut has the ability to store items in his body.
 The player primarily controls him to do most of the grunt work like pulling levers, driving the Zipkicker and solving most of the puzzles.
 Beak-Beak has the ability to fly in certain areas and enter tight space that only he has access to.
 He can also digest small objects and pass them to Tommynaut by regurgitating them out.